 -The best combination of features:

-- We have proper internal tube volume at all capacities and calibers.
+- Accurate internal tube volume at all capacities and calibers

-- We properly spring the magazines for a long reliable life span.
+- High quality springs pre-set for a long reliable life span

-- We have anti-tilt followers for positive lock back every time.
+- Anti-tilt followers for positive lock-back every time